Unseeable8710/Slither.io-HACKS/README.md

-# Slither.io-HACKS
+# Slither.io HACKS

-This is where I publish all versions of the Slither.io HACKS userscript.
+This will be updated soon...